 By: Sarah Gardner

-Why not try switching sugary snacks for organic dog biscuits and treats?
-Our little furry friends deserve to lead a healthy and happy life, they rely on us to provide that to them.
+Why not try switching sugary dog snacks for organic dog biscuits and treats?
+Our furry friends deserve to lead a healthy and happy life, they rely on us to provide that to them.
 What are you currently using for your dog's treats?
-Do you turn to cost-effective or branded snacks?
+Do you turn to cost-effective, branded snacks?
 Either way, the problem remains the same.
-Your dog will not be safe from additives, preservatives, gluten, and other ingredients that can worsen your dog's health - unless you research and study the ingredients thoroughly before making the purchase.
+Your dog will not be safe from additives, preservatives, gluten, and other ingredients that could worsen your dog's health - unless you research and study the ingredients thoroughly before making the purchase.

 So, it’s no wonder why many dog owners are turning to homemade organic treats.
-These types of daily refreshments are free from fillers and other dangerous substances.
-What is more important, these goodies are packed with nutrients that support the digestive system and provide healthier growth.
+These types of healthy treats are free from fillers and other unnecessary ingredients.
+What's more important are that these goodies are packed with nutrients that support the digestive system and provide healthier growth.
 For more information on how to get the most out of these tasty treats, visit our organic dog treats page.

-Although it’s best to prepare snacks yourself, busy dog owners might not always have the time to make organic dog biscuits and treats or don't have the ingredients at home.
+Although it’s best to prepare your dogs treats yourself, busy dog owners might not always have the time to make organic dog biscuits and treats or don't have the ingredients at home.
 In this case, turn to the small print on the dog treats label in the store to determine if the treat you intend to purchase is organic.

 For example, you will recognize the food that’s entirely made of organic ingredients and is safe for consumption only if you see the “100% organic” label on the product.
 If you only see the word “organic” on the label, then the product contains up to 95% of organic content.

-On the other hand, food “made with organic ingredients” suggests that the product has to contain at least 70% organic materials.
+On the other hand, treats “made with organic ingredients” suggests that the product has to contain at least 70% organic ingredients.
 As you can see, anything less than 100% is not acceptable.
 Why?
-Because organic food must comply with the organic norm which is to process food without any additives, hormones, pesticides, fillers, artificial colors, etc. As well as food that is not in any way contaminated by human or industrial waste, for more information on commercial, organic and natural dog treats, visit the organic dog treats page.
+Because organic food must comply with the organic norm which is to process food without any additives, hormones, pesticides, fillers, artificial colors, etc. As well as food that is not in any way contaminated by human or industrial waste, for more information on the difference between commercial, organic and natural dog treats, visit our organic dog treats page.

 The benefits of organic dog biscuits and treats are genuinely worth it.
 Your four-legged friend will appreciate having a taste of delicious, yet energy-boosting treats, while you can relax knowing your pooch is in good hands.
-Keep scrolling down the page to see my homemade dog biscuits and treats!
+Keep scrolling down for our homemade dog biscuits and treats recipes.

-But beyond having peace of mind once you acquire “natural” or “organic” snacks, you will be happy to know which toxins from the food you have left behind and what you’ve gained by doing so:
+But beyond having peace of mind once you acquire “natural” or “organic” treats, you'll be happy to know which toxins from the food you have left behind and what you’ve gained by doing so:

-This recipe is the perfect holiday treat for dogs.
+This recipe is the perfect holiday treats.
 A dog-friendly ginger latte, who would have guessed it!
-Many coffee stores are now serving puppuccino's for our furry friends - from a dog lover's point of view, I thought this was a fantastic and fun idea!
-Then I thought to myself.
-I could try and make this at home.
+Many coffee stores are now serving puppuccino's for our furry friends - from a dog lover's point of view, I thought this was a fantastic idea - Then I thought, I could try and make this at home for our weekend mornings.

-This homemade recipe will allow you to get creative with your dog biscuits and treats.
+This homemade organic recipe will allow you to get creative with your dog biscuits and treats.
 You can try out a variety of fillings that your dog will enjoy, and can be adapted to suit any dogs dietary requirements.
 These make excellent doggie birthday pies.
-If your new to baking your dogs treats, this recipe will be perfect.
-It's impossible to mess up, and the best part is it only takes 20 minutes.
+If your new to baking, this quick and easy recipe will be perfect for you.

-Below is the recipe to make pumpkin pies, but here are a few other filling suggestions that you might like to try:
+Below is the recipe to make pumpkin pies, but here are a few other filling suggestions that you might try:

 Don’t underestimate the power of organic dog biscuits and treats.
 Similarly, you shouldn’t forget the dangers of commercial foods and treats.
-Be sure to provide the correct nutritional value to your loyal friend and watch out for additives, artificial colors, fillers, pesticides, and other substances that can diminish the quality of your furry canine’s life.
+Be sure to provide the correct nutritional value to your furry friend and watch out for additives, artificial colors, fillers, pesticides, and other substances that can diminish the quality of your dog's life.